mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 What's going on there?
 How does the search corrupt by finding more than one item once?

-The first thing I did was using Firefox'es new profiler to see where all the time is wasted.
+The first thing I did was using Firefox' new profiler to see where all the time is wasted.
 Quite quickly I found a whole bunch of stuff in typeahead that was just overly weird.